MariwanJ/stm32Premake_template/README.md

-## emplate project for Nucelo-F767zi using Preemake5
+## Template project for Nucelo-F767zi using Preemake5

 This project uses Premake5 to generate Makefiles.
 Note that Premake5 does not support Ninja, so you cannot generate Ninja build files.